emqx/cloud-docs/en_US/deployments/stop_delete_deployment.md

 :::

 1. In the Console, click on the deployment you want to delete to enter the deployment overview page.
-2. Click the **Delete** button in the upper right corner and enter the deployment name in the pop-up box.
+2. Click the **Settings** button in the upper right corner and click the **Delete Deployment** button at the bottom of the page.
+2. Enter the deployment name in the pop-up box.
 3. Click **Confirm** to delete the deployment.

 ## BYOC